-This tour was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.
+This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

 Just over 100 years after his death, we celebrate the work of the radical-elegant Vienna architect Otto Wagner, by exploring all his buildings in a single day.
 In previous years, we staged a Long March through Vienna, visiting every Bezirk (on foot, inside 9 hours).
 This spring, we play with the format, by looking at all of Otto Wagner, and the way he influenced our home town.
 36 buildings, 16 Districts!